theNewDynamic/thenewdynamic.com/content/en/article/toward-headless-cms-with-hugo-2.md

 ```

 {{% notice %}}
-There is various settings this `resources.GetRemote` can use like "headers" (useful for authorizations) or `method` and `body`.
+There are various settings this `resources.GetRemote` can use like "headers" (useful for authorizations) or `method` and `body`.
 It also sports a `.Err` method to check for errors.
 Now our monsters API is not too shy, we won't need to get into any of this just yet.
 A simple URL will do.

 {{% /notice %}}

 __Looks good?
 Let's start fetching!__

-We'll know focus on our minimal project's `layouts/index.html`.
+We'll now focus on our minimal project's `layouts/index.html`.
 Hugo will only have one template to read, but for what we're trying to achieve it's plenty.

 This template file will be in charge of fetching the API data, ranging on the returned monsters and create the markdown files.